Departments and Classes

-Williams said a poem is “a machine made out of words.”
+William Carlos Williams said a poem is “a machine made out of words.”
 Shelley said poets are “the unacknowledged legislators of the world.”
-Students in this class will do brilliant things with words and, in the process, will change the way they see the world.
+Students in this class will do brilliant things with words and in the process will change the way they see the world.
 They will read widely, borrow mercilessly from the voices of others while looking for voices of their own, and fearlessly critique one another’s work.
-The class is a workshop format: readings of each other’s work and outside poems will occur daily, constructive criticism is required, and committing some poems to memory is expected.
+The class is a workshop format.
+Readings of each other’s work and outside poems will occur daily, constructive criticism is required, and committing some poems to memory is expected.
 We will also study poetic terminology and learn a variety of forms and techniques through our own practice.

 Do you ever have the urge to write great prose and not think about thesis statements and topic sentences?
 This course examines creative forms of fiction, with a focus on examining personal narratives, articles, and editorials.
 Looking at models of published prose, the class offers writing activities to give new ideas of both form and content.
 Students work on technical skills that support good writing in a workshop model of sharing pieces for class-wide feedback.
 A strong commitment to the writing process and a willingness to share weekly pieces with classmates are necessary.